-In Signaling QoS tab, click on Edit button then check on Enable box.
+In Signaling QoS tab, click on Edit buttonand check Signaling QoS.
 Then select EF value for DSCP option.

 7.3.2.
 Endpoint Policy Groups

 The rules created within the Domain Policy section are assigned to an Endpoint Policy Group.
 The Endpoint Policy Group is then applied to a Server Flow defined in the next section.